rajabhu2017/unstructured-feedback-automation/README.md

-# Unstructured Customer Feedback automation
+# Unstructured Customer Feedback Automation

 An n8n workflow that collects customer feedback in text, image, or audio form, uses OpenAI models to analyze the available feedback, classifies